-During 2018, the City of Thomaston maintained strong financial stability and as such, reinforced the City's long-term financial planning.
+During 2019, the City of Thomaston maintained strong financial stability and, as such, reinforced the City's long-term financial planning.
 In an effort by the city council and the city manager to ensure that funds will be available for future capital expenditures, there were two significant resolutions adopted by the council during 2006.
 One resolution established a capital extension, maintenance, or replacement account, Capital Purchases Account, for the General Fund, Water/Sewer Fund, and the Electric Fund.
 Another resolution established a reserve account for the same three funds.
-At the end of 2018, the balance in the Reserve Account was \$589,079, and the Capital Purchases Account balance was \$618,978.
+At the end of 2019, the balance in the Reserve Account was \$591,144, and the Capital Purchases Account balance was \$606,372.

-Following the Special Purpose Local Option Sales Tax (SPLOST) funds that began in 2011 and ended for the City in 2016, another SPLOST began in 2016 with receipts beginning June 2016.
-The City will continue to receive a portion of the SPLOST funds which will be used for water and sewer infrastructure replacement projects.

-Transportation continues to be a focus for the Thomaston-Upson Area Transportation Committee, and the city council is supportive of efforts to improve and widen regional highways to connect the City to Interstate 75 to the east and Interstate 85 to the west
+Following the Special Purpose Local Option Sales Tax (SPLOST) funds that began in 2011 and ended for the City in 2016, another SPLOST started in 2016 with receipts beginning June 2016.
+The City will continue to receive a portion of the SPLOST funds, which will be used for water and sewer infrastructure replacement projects.
+The City of Thomaston continues to enhance its water and sewer infrastructure and has a five-year plan for continuing the improvements.
+Transportation continues to be a focus for the Thomaston-Upson Area Transportation Committee, and the city council is supportive of efforts to improve and widen regional highways to connect the City to Interstate 75 to the east and Interstate 85 to the west.